 Involving I.T. in vendor selection

-Another way to ease the friction is to involve I.T. in the vendor selection process, especially when the solution needs access to customer data (like with email marketing).
-In many cases, marketing selects a vendor and informs I.T. after the fact.
+Another way to ease the friction is to involve I.T. in the vendor selection process, especially when the solution needs access to customer data (like with personalized cross-channel messaging).
+In many cases, Marketing selects a vendor and informs I.T. after the fact.
 However, a better course of action is to involve them from the onset of the selection process.
 Two teams are better than one.
 I.T can think through through the integration prior to implementation and bring up valid points for maintenance and scalability that you may not have considered.
 Solicit their input and advice, and they’ll appreciate you for it.

 And you want them to appreciate you, because let’s face it, you’re not going to be successful without their cooperation.